This blog may contain affiliate links. Read our disclosure policy for more info.

 I know what you’re thinking, why would staying at a hostel be considered one of the best things to do in Quito?
 Well, the reason is simple, this hostel/hotel is so amazing it’s one of the best places I have stayed ever!
 Yes, I said it – ever!

-Important info: Getting to the hostel is easy with the Secret Garden Quito (their other hostel) shuttle for $5 USD each way.
-The hostel also offers packages that include all food and 2-nights accommodation starting at $100 USD.
+Getting to the hostel is easy with the Secret Garden Quito (their other hostel) shuttle for $5 USD each way.
+The hostel also offers packages that include all food and 2-night accommodation starting at $100 USD.

 11. Party at Plaza Fotch